jeromeetienne/threex.laser/README.md

 })
 ```

 Possible Improvements
 =====================
+* change in API
+  * laserBeam is an actual class which export .object3d
+  * .setSource(vector3)
+  * .setTarget(vector3)
+* rename laser cooked in THREEx.CollidingLaser
 * make light vary random for realism
 * leave a mark on the wall
   * multimaterialobject